HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 This is a 12.80 pound Albertsons Natural Turkey, just your basic, frozen supermarket turkey.

-When buying a turkey for brining, choose a natural turkey, not a self-basted bird that's been injected with a solution of salt and other flavorings.
-Look for the words "natural", "no additives", and "minimally processed" on the label.
-See Turkey Selection & Preparation for more details.
+Choose a regular turkey for this recipe, not a self-basting bird that’s been injected with a solution of salt and other flavorings.
+Read the fine print on the label—you do not want a turkey that says, “Contains up to X% of a solution to enhance juiciness and tenderness…” See Turkey Selection & Preparation for more details.

 The turkey is now ready for brining.